 The Department does not accept units earned through Open University and they will not be credited towards the Multicultural Education degree.

-Specific Additional Admission Procedures
+Specific Admission Procedures

 All MA cohorts begin in fall semester.
 Applicants must complete a university application and department application by the posted application deadline date for the term applying:

+When applying applicants will include the following materials.
 Each applicant must also complete the following procedures with the Graduate and Professional Studies in Education by the same due dates noted above:

-- complete and submit a Program application and
+- complete and submit a Program application

 Minimum Units and Grade Requirement for the Degree